DES-Lab/AALpy/VPA.md

 The set of well matched words is called MW(&Sigma;)

 ### Context pairs (CP)
-Furthermore we want to introduce the context pairs, the set of context pairs is CP(&Sigma;).
-Context pairs are well matched words of the form u*v.
+Furthermore we want to introduce context pairs, the set of context pairs is CP(&Sigma;).
+Context pairs are well matched words having the form of u*v.
 - u has the form of MR(&Sigma;) * &Sigma;<sub>call</sub> or is the empty word &epsilon;
 This means if u is of the form MR(&Sigma;) * &Sigma;<sub>call</sub> it has at least a &beta; >= 1
 - v is of the form MC(&Sigma;)